melloddy/performance_evaluation/relative_deltas/README.md

 | relative_improve | (compared - baseline) / baseline  |
 | improve_to_perfect | (compared - baseline) / (perfect_value - baseline)  |

+Convention applied for delta improvement to perfection: <br>
+ - if compared and baseline are both = perfect performance, delta improve_to_perfect = 0
+ - if baseline has perfect perforance and compared has worst performance, delta improve_to_perfect = compared - baseline (i.e. identic to absolute delta)

 ## Example using SPCLS as baseline and SPCLSAUX as compared